 ---|---|---|---|

 These aren’t for the faint-hearted, and it takes a lot of effort to find one that suits you.
-Essentially, savvy travellers will book a string of connecting flights for the sole purpose of collecting SCs, often doing a return trip in one day for no other reason.
+Essentially, savvy travellers will book a string of connecting flights for the sole purpose of collecting and maximising Status Credits, often doing a return trip in one day for this reason alone.

-However, with these runs, you can often pick up a lot of SCs for a low cost.
+However, with these runs, you can often pick up a lot of Status Credits for a reasonable cost.
+You could look to the domestic skies for something simple, or zip across to one of Virgin Australia’s international destinations such as Queenstown.

-While status runs can be useful for maintaining your membership, I would discourage anyone from spending a day or two flying around just to rack up SCs.
-It’s not great for the environment and it probably means you’re not travelling enough to make use of that status anyway.
+While status runs can be useful for maintaining your membership, we’d discourage anyone from spending a day or two flying around just to rack up Status Credits.
+It’s not great for the environment, for one.
+And let’s be honest.
+If you’re booking flights for the sole purpose of gaining or retaining status, it probably means you’re not otherwise travelling enough to make full use of that status anyway.

 But if you can integrate it into a holiday, and get some meaning out of your travel, then you’ll definitely find the whole experience a lot more enjoyable, rather than a chore.

-In order to reach or maintain status, you’ll also need to fly a number of eligible sectors – flights that begin with a VA number – which are paid for in cash (so it excludes reward seats).
-These can’t be pooled, so the person collecting SCs must fly these eligible sectors themselves.
+In order to reach or maintain status, you’ll also need to fly a number of Eligible Sectors.
+These are flights that begin with a VA number which are paid for in dollars (note: not reward seats).
+Eligible Sectors can’t be pooled, so the person collecting Status Credits must accrue these eligible sectors themselves.

-This is easily done on Virgin Australia domestically through indirect connections, e.g. Perth – Melbourne – Sydney return will collect four eligible sectors.
+This is easily done on Virgin Australia domestically through indirect connections.
+For instance, Perth – Melbourne – Sydney return will collect four eligible sectors.

-You can also travel on partner airline codeshare flights booked with a VA flight number, which is possible through Virgin Australia’s website.
+You can also travel on partner airline codeshare flights booked with a VA flight number, as these count as Eligible Sectors too.
+Bookings for these can be made through Virgin Australia’s website.

 Family Pooling

-Family Pooling is where you and eligible family members can pool points and SCs into a single account.
-It is perfect for family holidays (although there is a limit of two adults per family pool including the beneficiary, and everyone must live at the same address).
+Family Pooling is where you and eligible family members can pool points and Status Credits into a single account.
+It’s perfect for family holidays, although there’s a limit of two adults per family pool including the beneficiary.
+(In other words, only one adult can pool into your account).
+On top of that, everybody in a pool must live at the same address.

 Grocery shopping

-You’ll earn 1 SC for every $100 you spend at Coles, Coles Online, Liquorland and First Choice Liquor through flybuys.
+You’ll earn one Status Credit for every $100 you spend at Coles, Coles Online, Liquorland and First Choice Liquor through flybuys, up to 10 Status Credits per month.
 Just make sure you’ve linked your Velocity and flybuys accounts.

-While this doesn’t seem like a lot, a few months of buying groceries could give you just enough SCs to cross the line and achieve the next status level.
+While this doesn’t seem like a lot, a few months of buying groceries could give you just enough Status Credits to cross the line and achieve the next status level.

 Flying with partner airlines

-Read our full guide to maximising Velocity SCs by flying on partner airlines.
+Read our full guide to maximising Velocity Status Credits by flying on partner airlines.

 My case

-Personally, as a full-time university student, I can only travel during my semester breaks.
-However, I have already achieved Velocity Gold status and will be on track to reach Platinum by the end of 2017, simply with a combination of the following:
+Previously, when I was a full-time university student, I could only travel during my semester breaks.
+However, I had already achieved Velocity Gold status and was right on track to reach Platinum by the end of 2017, simply with a combination of the following:

 - Family Pooling